-Above - John Merton, under his real name of Myrtland LaVarre, traveling on the Orpheum circuit in the playlet "Blondes", November, 1923 in Nebraska.
+Above - John Merton, under his real name of Myrtland LaVarre, touring on the Orpheum circuit in the playlet (short play) "Blondes", November, 1923 in Nebraska.
 In January, 1924, he's appearing in "Blondes" in Madison, Wisconsin.

 (Courtesy of Randy Laing)

-Above - John Merton is the bald and fanged "Loki", one of the Dacoits, in the cliffhanger DRUMS OF FU MANCHU (Republic, 1940).
+Above - John Merton in a credited role as the bald and fanged "Loki", one of the Dacoits, in the 15 chapter DRUMS OF FU MANCHU (Republic, 1940).
 Henry Brandon (left) was Fu Manchu.

 Some biographies note that Merton was blackballed by his parents or other members of the family for choosing acting as his profession.
-I find that hard to believe as his brothers wound up with unique, unusual careers.
+Maybe so.
+But I find that hard to believe as his three brothers wound up with unique, unusual careers.

 In the 1920s, Myrtland LaVarre became a full time actor, and his home base was initially New York City and later, Yonkers, New York.
 During that decade, some movie companies were still located in New York City and surrounding areas, and many Broadway performers were employed in films.
 His movie career began during this period.
 Following are some highlights and timelines:

 Jump ahead to 1930 and he's in the play "Frankie and Johnnie" at the Republic Theater in New York City.
-Couple years later, Merton, wife Esther and three children move to sunny California.
+Couple years later, Merton, wife Esther and three children were in sunny California.

 The name change to "John Merton" occurred circa 1934.
 During his stage work and early films, he was Myrtland / "Myrt" LaVarre.
 Tradezine articles from 1934 mention "Mert" LaVarre in a Tim McCoy police yarn and a credited role in the Buck Jones cliffhanger THE RED RIDER (Universal, 1934).
 Regardless of the name variations, he became typecast as a heavy, and for about twenty five years, he menaced a variety of cowboy and serial heroes and heroines.

-In B westerns, he occasionally played the brains heavy but most often was a (evil, vicious) henchman or (evil, vicious) second-in-command.
+In B westerns, he occasionally played the brains heavy but most often was a (vicious, evil) henchman or (vicious, evil) second-in-command.
 He free lanced everywhere, and you can spot him doing skulduggery vs. the Three Mesquiteers, Hopalong Cassidy, Tim McCoy, Charles Starrett, Johnny Mack Brown, Whip Wilson, Buster Crabbe, many others.
-There's a chart further down this webpage with some stats.
+There's a chart further down this webpage with some statistics.

 Les Adams has him in 200+ films, most of which were westerns and a couple dozen chapterplays.
 He didn't do much at Republic Pictures - scattered over the years 1936-1949, he worked in about 35 Republic films and most were cliffhangers and oaters.
-One of Merton's best remembered roles is playing a "dacoit" in DRUMS OF FU MANCHU (Republic, 1940).
+One of Merton's best remembered roles is playing a "dacoit" in DRUMS OF FU MANCHU (Republic, 1940; 15 chapters).